OpenGL: Development

+Active development of OpenGL was dropped in favor of the Vulkan API, released in 2016, and codenamed glNext during initial development.
+In 2017, Khronos Group announced that OpenGL ES would not have new versions and has since concentrated on development of Vulkan and other technologies.
+As a result, certain capabilities offered by modern GPUs, e.g. ray tracing, are not supported by the OpenGL standard.
+However, support for newer features might be provided through the vendor-specific OpenGL extensions.

 Documentation

 The OpenGL Architecture Review Board released a series of manuals along with the specification which have been updated to track changes in the API.
 These are commonly referred to by the colors of their covers: